IT security guidelines for employees

-- More and more companies are starting to use encryption for their devices and hard drives, this ensures the data remains protected in case the device gets stolen.
-Contact totality services for more information about this service.
+- Encryption is being used more and more in companies to protect devices and hard drives.
+It can ensure that data remains protected in case a device gets stolen.
+Contact our team at totality services for more information about this service.

-- Scammers trying to get user information through a phone call, masking as an agency, bank or another institution, no institution asks for private information on the phone, either person related or bank account or workplace.
+- Scammers trying to get user information through a phone call, often masking as an agency, bank or another institution.
+No institution will ask for private information over the phone, whether it be person, bank account or workplace related.